-The main indicators used to analyze posts in your Radarly projects are:
+The main indicators used to analyze posts of earned media in your Radarly projects are:

 - Estimated Reach